Spain | Barcelona & Catalonia | Adult Only

 About Hotel Ciutat de Girona

-Transfer to nearby Banyoles, widely known for its figure-of-eight lake fed by underground streams, which was the venue for the rowing events during the 1992 Olympics.
-But first we’ll visit the bustling Wednesday market in the Plaça Major which has been taking place since the thirteenth century.
-At the lake, options include walking, segway, swimming, rowing, boat ride.
+Visit nearby Banyoles, widely known for its figure-eight lake fed by underground streams, which was the venue for the rowing events during the 1992 Olympics.
+Along the way, we’ll stop at the bustling Wednesday market in the Plaça Major, which has been taking place since the thirteenth century.
+After a transfer back to Girona, explore the cobblestone streets from the popular series “Game of Thrones” on a Segway tour.
 There is so much to see and to do in Girona, you will want part of the afternoon off.
-You may opt to proceed to Figueres to visit the extraordinary Teatre- Museu Dalí in the town of his birth, and spend ample time in this gigantic surrealist object.
-An evening on your own will give you the opportunity to relax at your hotel after your exciting day, or go out exploring Girona some more.
+You may opt to proceed to Figueres to visit the extraordinary Dalí Theatre-Museum in the town of his birth.
+An evening on your own will give you the opportunity to continue exploring all that Girona has to offer or relax at your hotel after your exciting day.

-A brief 15-minute transfer will get us out of town safely.
-Today’s ride will take you through Catalonia’s most authentic and best preserved villages, such as Madremanya, La Pera, Monells and Cruïlles.
+After a brief transfer, today’s ride will take you through Catalonia’s most authentic and best preserved villages: Madremanya, La Pera, Monells and Cruïlles.
 At Púbol, visit the mansion Salvador Dalí bought for his wife Gala, who lived here without him until her death in 1982, and was decorated by the artist himself in his inimitable style.
-In La Bisbal, explore its many ceramic stores and the ceramics museum.
-Retire to the grounds of our castle, where we will enjoy a tour by the owner before being seated for our tapas-style meal.
+In La Bisbal, explore the many ceramic stores and the ceramics museum.
+Retire to the grounds of our luxurious Spanish farmhouse turned villa.

 At the time of your preference, your guide will transfer you to the Barcelona train station or airport for your departure home.
-Or be transferred to your hotel in Barcelona if you decide to add another night in this great city.
+If you decide to spend more time in Barcelona, your guide can transfer you to your post-trip hotel.

 ** Trip itineraries are subject to change without notice due to road, trail, weather and other factors outside of our control, for the safety and enjoyment of our guests, as deemed necessary and appropriate by Austin Adventures.